agsb/jelly/README.md

 Jelly runs a minimal language, brainfunk, which works with sequential access to two infinite tapes, just moving forwards or backwards.

-But Jelly includes a third tape for I/O and few new commands to self.
+But Jelly includes few new commands to self.

 Brainfuck is a minimal Turing-complete programming language with just 8 commands.

 image:
 https://en.freejpg.com.ar/free/info/100024149/jelly-fish-blue-water-background-sea-ocean-animal

 ## What is it ?

 Jelly is a concept, a alternative computer with a diferent paradigm, not for performance but for design.

-Jelly uses three ideal tapes, first for code (aka BOB),  second for data (aka ONE), third for gear (aka TWO).
+Jelly uses two ideal tapes, first for code (aka ONE) and second for data (aka TWO), and any memory device could emulate a tape.

-Any memory device could emulate a tape, and the gear tape could be just as a memory mapped i/o ports, like in many microcontrolers.

 PS: I know that it will be slow.